s-KaiNet/sp-request/README.md

 ## API:
 ### [main sp-request export].create(credentialOptions):
- - **_credentialOptions_:** required, object containing credentials.
+ - **_credentialOptions_:** optional, object containing credentials.
   Since version 2.x `sp-request` relies on `node-sp-auth` module for authentication.
 You can find description for `credentialOptions` under [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth#params).

-Call to `require('sp-request').create(credentialOption)` returns sprequest function with predefined authentication.
+Call to `sprequest.create(credentialOption)` returns sprequest function with predefined authentication.
 You can use this function later to send REST queries (like in samples above) without specifying credentials again.
 ### sprequest(options):
  - **_options_**: required, settings object for `request` module.
 For all available values refer to the original [request docs](https://github.com/request/request#requestoptions-callback)